 In captivity, it’s best to keep them between 70°F and 80°F, with 60%-75% humidity.

-As opportunistic burrowers, these spiders need enough substrate to burrow.
+As opportunistic burrowers, the Entre Rios Tarantula needs enough substrate to burrow.
 Spiderlings should get at least three inches of substrate to burrow, as this is the stage when they’ll spend more time underground.

-Being large as they are, adult ERTs should get at least four inches of substrate in case they want to burrow.
+Being large as they are, adults should get at least four inches of substrate in case they want to burrow.

 The substrate should be soft and comfortable for their burrows; they also prefer it to be dry, so a mixture of coconut fiber and peat moss will do wonders for these amazing tarantulas.

-Terrestrial tarantulas shouldn’t be kept in tall tanks.
-They’re too heavy and unfit for climbing, and falls could cause them serious injuries; the ERT isn’t an exception to this rule.
+Terrestrial species shouldn’t be kept in tall tanks.
+They’re too heavy and unfit for climbing, and falls could cause them serious injuries; the Entre Rios Tarantula isn’t an exception to this rule.

 The tank should be longer and wider than tall, with good ventilation and a safety lock on the lid to keep them from bolting out.